ohikendoit/ohikendoit/README.md

 ### Hello there 👋

-My name is Yoonseong and I'm intersted in & currently learning:
+My name is Yoonseong and I'm intersted in & actively learning:
 - Data Engineering for Analytics / Business Intelligence
 - Data Analysis & Streaming Data Processing